R4YF/VPN-Traffic-Classification/README.md

 >Holland, Jordan and Schmitt, Paul and Feamster, Nick and Mittal, Prateek, "nPrint: A Standard Data Representation for Network Traffic Analysis", arXiv:2008.02695

-* Output packet payload bits from the Pcap file into a CSV file.
+* Output the first 1024 bytes of packet payload as bits from the Pcap file into a CSV file.
 ```
 $ nprint -P filename.pcap -p 1024 -W filename.csv
 ```